zyedidia/micro/runtime/help/options.md

 	default value: `unknown`.
 This will be automatically overridden depending on the file you open.

+* `hlsearch`: highlight all search matches after a successful search.
+   Once it is highlighted, it can be turned off and on with a key bound to `ToggleHighlightSearch` action.
+Note that `ToggleHighlightSearch` doesn't change `hlsearch` setting, it only affects the last search.
+After the next search the highlighting is turned on again.

+	default value: `false`

 * `ignorecase`: perform case-insensitive searches.

 	default value: `false`